Will primary voters listen as Republicans try to stop the next Roy Moore?

 “Candidates like Roy Moore, Danny Tarkanian, and Sharron Angle cost us seats and embarrass our party,” Heller spokesman Keith Schipper said.

-Erik Herzik, a political science professor at the University of Nevada, Reno, said that regular GOP primary voters may not be swayed by that argument.
+Erik Herzik, a political science professor at the University of Nevada, Reno, said that regular Republican primary voters may not be swayed by that argument.
 “It might wake up more mainstream Republicans, more at the level of organizers and donors who say ‘we can’t lose this seat,”‘ he said.